rapid7/insightconnect-workflows/workflows/Block_Host_with_Check_Point_Firewall_from_Slack/help.md

 * **Add Host to Blocked Address Group**
 * **Remove Host from Block Group**

 After configuring those steps, activate the workflow and then issue a Slack command to trigger it.
-Note, that the Checkpoint API can take some time to respond to the request.
+Note, that the Check Point Firewall API can take some time to respond to the request.

 Additional customization can be provided with the following options: